 - Background information about your research group (i.e. group leader, project supervisor and current affiliation, as well as other individuals involved in the project).
 The names and positions of the responsible people communicating with the AOCF.

 - Background information on the planned behavioral phenotyping project.
 The hypotheses you would like to test, any ideas about behavioral diagnostics you may already have, the time frame and the animals involved (species, strain, manipulation).
 You may include PDFs of relevant publications (from yourself and others) relating to the background of your research.

 - Information about a relevant animal experimentation license (e.g. LaGeSo) and S1 genetic organism documentation (e.g. Dokumentationsblatt für Gentechnik; if genetically modified animals are planned for use).

-Once we receive this document, we will contact you to arrange a meeting and discuss possibilities and ideas for a behavioural phenotyping project or collaboration.
+Once we receive this document, we will contact you to arrange a meeting and discuss possibilities and ideas for a behavioral phenotyping project or collaboration.

-Workgroups are responsible for collecting their animals after finishing the behavioural assessments.
+Workgroups are responsible for collecting their animals after finishing the behavioral assessments.